-After your child has been involved in any type of accident, you need to check for any signs of an injury right away.
+After your child has been involved in any type of bicycle accident, you need to check for any signs of an injury right away.
 See if the child has any head injuries, broken bones, or if they are bleeding.
 Be sure to ice any sore muscles and keep a first aid kit at home.

 Some other tips for handling this situation can be found here.

 If your child sees that you are upset, it is only going to scare your child even more.
 Remain calm and ask your child a few open-ended questions about how they feel after being involved in the accident.
 Keep your mind clear so that you can remember what they tell you just in case they have to go to the doctor down the road.

 If the initial assessment is good, be sure to watch them for the next few days.

 If your child fell off of their bike or if they were hit and knocked on the ground, it’s best to watch for the signs of a concussion.
 Some of the signs of this include:

 - Dazed or acting confused